-Effect Description Access to lending collection Social, Cultural - Library resources are available to all in the community to support life-long learning and recreation.
-Improved learning outcomes Social, Cultural - Education and training programmes and assistance for schools and school-aged children supports life-long learning and recreation.
-Access to the online world Social, Cultural - Access to PCs and wifi through the Partnership with Aotearoa People's Network Kaharoa (APNK) enables members of the community to develop skills and knowledge to be technologically competent.
-Provision of community spaces Social, Cultural - Freely accessible shared community spaces encourage social interaction and community cohesion.
-Supporting employment Social, Economic - The provision of facilities for members of the community to undertake job searching and to prepare job applications helps support employment.
+Effect Description Access to lending Social, Cultural - Library resources are available to all in the community to support collection life-long learning and recreation.
+Improved Social, Cultural - Education and training programmes and assistance for schools learning and school-aged children supports life-long learning and recreation. outcomes Access to the Social, Cultural - Access to PCs and wifi through the Partnership with Aotearoa online world People's Network Kaharoa (APNK) enables members of the community to develop skills and knowledge to be technologically competent.
+Provision of Social, Cultural - Freely accessible shared community spaces encourage social community interaction and community cohesion. spaces Supporting Social, Economic - The provision of facilities for members of the community to employment undertake job searching and to prepare job applications helps support employment.
 The provision of online and print information supports the development of skills and knowledge to improve employability.
-Improved literacy outcomes Social, Cultural - Reading programmes, the encouragement of reading and support for new readers of all ages helps to develop a literate, knowledge-based society.
+Improved literacy Social, Cultural - Reading programmes, the encouragement of reading and support outcomes for new readers of all ages helps to develop a literate, knowledge-based society.